 The Urgent Treatment Centre at Clacton Hospital will replace the current Minor Injuries Unit but will remain on the same site.
 The Minor Injuries Unit at Fryatt Hospital, Harwich, will continue to be available to assess and treat minor injuries and will also remain on the same site.

-The Urgent Treatment Centres will open on 1 October, 2019.
+The Urgent Treatment Centres will open in autumn 2019.

 The UTS is made up of: